tobotras/wp2ff/README.md

 ## Bugs

-This might accidentally post a ton of junk into your FreeFeed account.
+This might accidentally post a ton of junk into your FreeFeed and WordPress accounts!
 Beware.

 ## License